SolaceLabs/solace-ep-eclipse-plugin/README.md

 ### Copy your token from Event Portal

-Give your token a name, this is not an identifier, but a human-readable string for your benefit.
+Give your token a name, based on your organization.
+This is not an identifier, but a human-readable string for your benefit.
-Copy the long token string into the obsucred field.
+Copy the long token string into the obscured field.

 If you access the web Event Portal SaaS using SSO, you may need to update the "URL for web portal" with a different URL than the default `console.solace.cloud`.